drorgabay/AWS-text-analysis/README.md

 ## Activation

 You need to set up your AWS credentials, as shown in [**this guide**](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+You need to create JAR files from the Classes "Worker" and "tools/AWSAbstractions" and "tools/Parser" named worker-1.0.jar.
+You also need to create JAR file from the Classes "Manager", "ManagerTask", "ManagerWorkerCommuinication", "WorkerConnection" and "tools/AWSAbstractions" names manager-1.0.jar.
 Once you did that, simply run the command `java -jar localapplication.jar inputFileName outputFileName n [terminate]` in command prompt.

 ## Notes on the project